 One of the most popular phrases in customer service today is “customer centricity.”
 This is simply a focus on the customer, which means that everything the company does, every system and process that runs the business, has the customer in mind.
-The customer centric organization wins because it focuses on the customer.
+The customer-centric organization wins because it focuses on the customer.

 Carlzon also said that if you’re not directly serving the customer, you are probably serving someone who is serving the customer.
 Possibly this is the origin of the concept of the internal customer.
 Carlzon knew that employees had to support each other internally, in order to take care of the company’s outside customers.

 But just servicing the internal customer isn’t enough.
-More to the point, the way you service the internal customer needs to be just as “customer centric” as you want the organization to service the outside customer.
+More to the point, the way you service the internal customer needs to be just as “customer-centric” as you want the organization to service the outside customer.
 By the way, I’m making the assumption that you want the experience for the outside customer to be… amazing.

-So, it stands to reason that your organization must be employee centric before it can be customer centric.
+So, it stands to reason that your organization must be employee-centric before it can be customer-centric.

 Take a look at the most admired places to work.
-There is a direct correlation between companies that are rated high in work environment and those that are rated high in customer satisfaction ratings.
+There is a direct correlation between companies that are rated high in the work environment and those that are rated high in customer satisfaction ratings.
 More important, this also leads to more financial success.
 Since we’ve been talking about airlines, Southwest Airlines is arguably the most profitable airline in the industry.
 I’ve written about Herb Kelleher’s belief that if you take care of the employees first, they will take care of the customers (passengers).
 In turn, the customers will come back.
 This process contributes to the bottom line.
 That’s because Southwest Airlines is not just customer centric, but more important, they are employee centric.

 So, which comes first, customer centricity or employee centricity?
 I believe you first choose to be customer centric, but must first execute on the inside of your company and be employee centric.